Everyone’s favorite pan-fried sesame garlic tofu with a sticky glaze. This vegan one-pan wonder is sure to become a staple in your dinner rotation.

 Instructions

-- Start by pressing the tofu [in a tofu press, or]: drain tofu, place it on a plate, then top with another plate or cutting board, and weigh it down with something heavy (like a couple of cans), to squeeze out as much water as possible.
-Let stand for about 15 minutes, periodically draining off the excess water.
+- Start by pressing the tofu in a tofu press, or: drain the tofu, place it on a plate, then top it with another plate or cutting board, and weigh it down with something heavy (like a couple of cans), to squeeze out as much water as possible.
+Let stand for at least 10 minutes, periodically draining off the excess water.

-- Heat enough oil in a large non-stick skillet over medium heat to evenly cover the bottom.
+- Heat avocado oil in a large non-stick skillet over medium-high heat.
 Add the tofu in a single layer, making sure the cubes aren’t touching; depending on the size of your pan, you may need to brown them in two batches (see note below).
 Cook undisturbed until a golden crust forms on the bottom, about 5 minutes.
-Then flip with tongs and cook the other sides, browning 3-4 sides in total.
+Then flip with tongs and cook the other sides, browning 3-4 sides total.

 - Meanwhile, in a small bowl, combine the soy sauce, water, maple syrup, vinegar, sesame oil, garlic, ginger, and the remaining teaspoon of arrowroot.

-- [When the tofu is done, if there is too much oil left in the pan, transfer tofu to a plate and drain the oil.
-Then return tofu to the pan.]
+- [When the tofu is done, if there is too much oil left in the pan, transfer the tofu to a plate and drain the oil.
+Then return the tofu to the pan.]

-- Add the sauce mixture to the pan and quickly toss until it thickens and coats the cubes.
+- Add the sauce mixture to the pan, and immediately toss until it thickens and coats the tofu.
 Turn the heat off.

 - Sprinkle with sesame seeds and scallions.
 Serve immediately.